 Chocolate is, after all, the cure for just about everything.
 (Well, except for this cold.
 Nothing seems to make a dent in it, including copious quantities of chicken soup.)

-I tend to change up the contents of my hot chocolate depending on my mood, but lately I keep going back to a recipe I first picked up at a fantastic baking event hosted by Silk Canada at the Calphalon cooking studios back in December, where they paired up food bloggers and food personalities bake up some dairy-free chocolatey goodies.
+I tend to change up the contents of my hot chocolate depending on my mood.
+Lately, though, I keep going back to a recipe I first picked up at a fantastic baking event hosted by Silk Canada at the Calphalon cooking studios back in December, where they paired up food bloggers and food personalities bake up some dairy-free chocolatey goodies.